mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 bs.offset += w
 ```

-So we take our current buffer, which we established is empty, and or it with our value.
+So we take our current buffer and or it with our value.
 ```go
 // psuedocode
 bs.buffer[-1] = 0b0000_0000 | (b << (8 - bs.offset - w))